reimagined/resolve/docs/tutorial.md

 }
 ```

-As you can see, the file exports an object containing two command handlers.
+This file exports an object with two command handlers.
 A command handler receives the aggregate state and a command payload.
 A payload can contain any arbitrary data related to the command.
 For example, the **createShoppingList** command's payload contains a shopping list name, and the **createShoppingItem** command payload contains an item's ID and text to display.

 A command handler returns an event object.
 This object should contain the following obligatory fields:

 - **type** - specifies the event's type;
 - **payload** - specifies data associated with the event.

 In the example code, the event payload contains the same fields that were obtained from the command payloads.
 The reSolve framework saves events returned by command handlers to a persistent **[event store](write-side.md#event-store)**.
 For now, your application is configured to use a file-based event store, which is sufficient for learning purposes.
-Later on, you will learn how to use different kinds of stores using **[storage adapters](advanced-techniques.md#adapters)**.

 Your minimal shopping list aggregate is now ready.
 The last step is to register it in the application's configuration file.
 Open the **config.app.js** file, locate the **aggregates** configuration section and specify the following settings: